evincarofautumn/kitten/Specification.md

  1. `"` U+0022 QUOTATION MARK

- 2. `“` U+201C LEFT DOUBLE QUOTATION MARK – `”` U+201D RIGHT DOUBLE QUOTATION MARK

- 3. `'` U+0027 APOSTROPHE
+ 2. `'` U+0027 APOSTROPHE

- 4. `‘` U+2018 LEFT SINGLE QUOTATION MARK – `’` U+2019 RIGHT SINGLE QUOTATION MARK

 #### 2.3.3.
 Character Literals and Character Escapes

 A character literal is any Unicode character except for backslash `\` (U+005C).
 Line breaks are allowed within text quotations.
-Curved quotes may be nested, so a text quotation using curved double quotes may itself contain curved double quote character literals, provided they are correctly matched.
-One using straight quotes, however, would not allow literal straight quotes.
 A character escape consists of a backslash `\` followed by a *character escape body*, which is translated to a particular character sequence:

  * `\\` → `\` U+005C BACKSLASH